 The wilderness inventory is a broad look at the planning area to identify WSAs.
 These are roadless areas that meet the minimum criteria for wilderness identified in Section 2 (c) of the Wilderness Act.
 A WSA must meet the size criteria (or be a roadless island), appear natural, and provide outstanding opportunities for solitude or primitive recreation.
 Other supplemental values are evaluated, but not required.
-Our inventory of roadless areas and islands on the Refuge and application of the wilderness criteria are described in the following sections and summarized in Table D-1.
+Our inventory of roadless areas and islands in the Refuge Complex and application of the wilderness criteria are described in teh following sections and summarized in Table D-1.